 You have a job interview in Savannah, Georgia and it begins at 1500.
 One of your buddies wants to fly along with you for moral support, he has never flown in a small plane before.
 Weather is marginal with a trough located from Brunswick to Atlanta.
 He weighs 230 lbs and plans on bringing a 40 lb cooler.

 You plan on flying to Miami with a friend (230 lbs) to watch the Dolphins play.
 You are bringing a cooler for tailgating that weighs 40 lbs.
 The game starts at 1900 local and you plan on catching a ride service to the game.
 You plan on flying back directly after the game.
 Forecasted weather is marginal with a stationary front parked over Miami.

 COMMERCIAL PILOT SCENARIOS

 Commercial Pilot Applicants: pick from 1 of the 3 scenarios listed below for your cross-country planning.

 The big one is coming, you have been hired as a Commercial Pilot to ferry a flight school plane out of harms way.
 The only safe path is at least 200 miles northwest due to the hurricane forecasted to turn northeast.
-The flight school owner doesn't care where you go, as long as you plan to an airport at least 200 miles northeast of of the path of this storm.
+The flight school owner doesn't care where you go, as long as you plan to an airport at least 200 miles northwest of the path of this storm.
 You are taking along the flight school mechanic with 50 lbs of tools and luggage.
 The mechanic weighs 230 lbs.